Each piece is wheel-thrown, hand-stamped, and glazed one at a time

 About Marianne

 Since I was 12 years old, I have worked in clay.
 For over 25 years I have been a full-time potter in Kentucky and teaching in clay for almost as long.
-I have worked with both children and adults at the Living Arts and Science Center in Lexington, KY for 15 years and the Bluegrass Art Center in Danville, Ky for three years.
+I have worked with both children and adults at the Living Arts and Science Center in Lexington, KY for 17 years and now at Broadway Clay in Frankfort, Ky.

 I hold a BFA in ceramics and spent one summer working as a teacher’s aid at Penland School of Craft.
 I am a juried member of the Kentucky Art Council’s Kentucky Crafted, the Kentucky Guild of Artists and Craftsmen and the Indiana Artisan Marketplace.